-California Contractor Bond: Everything You Need to Know in 2025
+California Qualifying Individual Contractor Bond: Everything You Need to Know in 2025

 If you’re one of California’s 241,000+ licensed contractors, you know that keeping your license active means staying compliant with the Contractors State License Board (CSLB) requirements.
-One of the most important of these is maintaining a $25,000 California Contractor License Bond.
+One of the most important of these is maintaining a $25,000 California bond—specifically, the California Contractor License Bond—which is a requirement for licensing compliance.

 This bond isn’t just a bureaucratic requirement—it protects homeowners, employees, subcontractors, and vendors while also giving clients peace of mind that they’re hiring a legitimate, trustworthy professional.
+The California Department of Consumer Affairs oversees contractor licensing and bonds, ensuring compliance and providing resources for both consumers and licensees.
 Whether you’re getting licensed for the first time or renewing your contractor license bond, here’s everything you need to know about requirements, costs, filing, and claims.

 What Is a California Contractor License Bond?